-Some credit cards, like The Platinum Card from American Express, give you travel points on your everyday purchases, while cards like Capital One Venture Rewards Credit Card, earn you rewards or discounts on any purchases you make for travel.
+Some credit cards, like The Platinum Card from American Express, give you travel points on your everyday purchases.
+Cards like the Capital One Venture Rewards Credit Card, on the other hand, earn you rewards or discounts on any purchases you make for travel.

 Travel rewards are typically redeemed for travel purchases such as: flights, hotel stays, rental cars, and baggage fees.

 For a better understanding of how travel rewards work, let’s take a look at the card I mentioned above–the Capital One Venture Rewards Credit Card.